mguercio626/game_of_origins/README.md

 - Exclusion - A Force that prevents atoms from occupying the same location.
 - Gravity - A Force the causes masses to be attracted to each other. (todo)

+#### Runners

+A runner is the object that runs the Universe or Universes, and displays the results.
+So far this just means visualization.
+Eventually we would like this to expand to multiprocess, multinode, and gpu simulations.

 ---

 ## Usage